Exposure to folic acid in the womb may play a role in kids later developing food allergies, according to a study.

 “Interestingly, while the mean total folate levels at birth were lower among the children that developed a food allergy, mean levels of the synthetic folic acid derivative, unmetabolized folic acid, were higher,” noted lead author Dr. Emily McGowan from the University of Virginia School of Medicine.

-Her colleague, Dr. Corinne Keet of Johns Hopkins University School of Medicine, told a press conference that “at this point, we’re definitely not recommending that anybody change their diet or fortification of folate or supplementation of folic acid, which is very clearly associated with protection from neural tube defects.”
+Her colleague, Dr. Corinne Keet, then with Johns Hopkins University School of Medicine, said that “at this point, we’re definitely not recommending that anybody change their diet or fortification of folate or supplementation of folic acid.
+It is very clearly associated with protection from neural tube defects.”

-Keet said that while the results are very preliminary, “they suggest that there may different effects of folate from different forms, and that we should maybe pay attention to these different forms of folate.”
+Keet spoke on the results at the 2018 AAAAI/WAO joint congress.
+While very preliminary, “they suggest that there may different effects of folate from different forms, and that we should maybe pay attention to these different forms of folate.”

-Research is still needed to determine whether it’s the source of folate that’s key – naturally found or synthetic – or if genetic differences in folate metabolism might be related to food allergy.
+Research is still needed to determine whether it’s the source of folate that’s key – naturally found or synthetic.
+Or whether genetic differences in folate metabolism might be related to food allergy.
 McGowan will be undertaking further study to provide some clarity to the relationship.

 For full coverage of the 2018 AAAAI/WAO joint congress, see here.